masonjake/BusTracker/README.md

 # Real Time Bus Tracker

-This project will show the real time location of different buses in Boston
+This project will show the real time location of different buses in Boston.
+This project uses the mapbox api to create a map.
+It then takes the information from the Boston MTA and maps out the coordinates of the buses on the map.
+The function is called recursively so the location is constantly updating.

 ## How to run: